Discontent over APC's botched National Convention

 Convener of the group, Engr.
 Aliyu Audu said the decision was part of calculated attempts by the Buni-led caretaker committee to elongate his tenure in office.

 He said: “It is a clear case of abuse of power and blatant reign of impunity.
-Buni will not stop at nothing until he ruins the party.”
+Buni will not stop at anything until he ruins the party.”